Chelsea F.C.: Firsts

 In 2025, Chelsea became the first club to have won all four UEFA main club competitions; the European Cup/UEFA Champions League, the European/UEFA Cup Winners' Cup, the UEFA Cup/UEFA Europa League, and the UEFA Europa Conference League/UEFA Conference League.
-They are also the first and as of 2025 only club to have won all three pre-1999 main UEFA club competitions more than once each, having won the Cup Winners' Cup in 1970–71 and 1997–98, the Europa League in 2012–13 and 2018–19, and the Champions League in 2011–12 and 2020–21.
+They are also the first and as of 2025 only club to have won all three pre-1999 main UEFA club competitions except the European Champion Clubs' Cup more than once each, having won the Cup Winners' Cup in 1970–71 and 1997–98, the Europa League in 2012–13 and 2018–19, and the Champions League in 2011–12 and 2020–21.
 Chelsea has also won the UEFA Super Cup twice, in 1998 and 2021, as well as the UEFA Youth League (in 2014–15 and 2015–16, the first and as of 2025 only club to have retained the title).
 Chelsea is also the only London club to have won the Champions League and the FIFA Club World Cup.

 Chelsea have broken the record for the highest transfer fee paid by a British club three times.
 Their £30.8 million purchase of Andriy Shevchenko from AC Milan in June 2006 was a British record until surpassed by the £32.5 million paid by Manchester City for Robinho in September 2008.
 The club's £50 million purchase of Fernando Torres from Liverpool in January 2011 held the record until Ángel Di María signed for Manchester United in August 2014 for £59.7 million.
 The club's £71 million purchase of Kepa Arrizabalaga in August 2018 remains a world record fee paid for a goalkeeper.

-In 2023, Chelsea broke the spending record in the winter transfer window with a £289 million spending spree on eight new signings, with the £106.8 million signing of Enzo Fernandez breaking the British transfer record.
+In 2023, Chelsea broke the spending record in the winter transfer window with a £289 million spending spree on eight new signings, with the £106.8 million signing of Enzo Fernandez from Benfica breaking the British transfer record.

+On 21 July 2026, Chelsea signed Morgan Rogers from Aston Villa for £117 million, breaking the club's own record and record for an English footballer.